Mannerow/doordash-duration-prediction/README.md

 ## 📄 Problem Description

 The objective of this project is to predict the delivery duration for DoorDash orders using historical data.
 This involves developing a machine learning model that can accurately forecast the time it will take for a delivery to reach the customer from the moment an order is placed.
-The project will leverage MLOps principles to ensure robust experimentation, model tracking, monitoring, and automation throughout the development and deployment lifecycle.
+The project will leverage MLOps principles to ensure robust experimentation, model tracking, monitoring, infrastructure provisioning, and automation throughout the development and deployment lifecycle.

 ## 📊 Dataset